There is a wide range of UNESCO World Heritage Sites in China. As of 2018, there are 53 sites included in the list.

 Zuojiang Huashan Rock Art Cultural Landscape (2016)

-This historic rock art assembly painted on limestone cliffs in Gaungxhi, China is one of the most extensive one you can find in the world.
+This historic rock art assembly painted on limestone cliffs in Guangxi, China is one of the most extensive ones you can find in the world.
 For this reason, it is considered of cultural value to China earning it a spot in the UNESCO World Heritage Sites list.
-These rock arts were painted onto these cliffs and caves over a hundred-year period, which depict human figures, animals and weapons.
-These rock art paintings therefore provide a glimpse into the life and rituals of the ancient Luo Yue people that lived on the site during the ancient times.
+These rock arts were painted onto these cliffs and caves over a hundred-year period, which depicts human figures, animals, and weapons.
+These rock art paintings, therefore, provide a glimpse into the life and rituals of the ancient Luo Yue people that lived on the site during the ancient times.

 Hubei Shennongjia (2016)

 The Shennongjia Forestry District in Hubei Province of China is an important natural site in China; hence, it was inscribed into the UNESCO list in 2016.
 The site is also listed under UNESCO’s World Biosphere Reserves, which speaks to its importance in terms of preserving the natural conditions and plant diversity within the forest.
 Chinese botanists claim there are nearly 3,500 plant species found within the area.
 There are also several protected animal species that call this region home, which includes the golden snub-nosed monkey.